 3. Industry-funded speaking relationships/speakers’ bureaus

 2 = Speaking relationships are prevented from functioning as de facto gifts or marketing.
 An effective policy must not implicitly permit (a) long-term speaking agreements or (b) industry to have a role in determining presentation content.
-(Some effective policies may explicitly prohibit participation in a speakers bureau.
+(Some effective policies may explicitly prohibit participation in a speakers’ bureau.
 Other effective policies contain elements such as limits on compensation and reimbursement and a requirement to ensure the scientific integrity of information presented.)

 1 = Industry-funded speaking relationships are regulated, but with less stringent limits on longevity, content or compensation.